xotoscript/xotoscript-action-release/README.md

 This pipeline will bump the version in package.json, create a new tag version, update the changelog and push the commit with --follow-tags!
 This package uses the same pipeline for versioning.

-We have the action which contains the release pipeline that will be shared across all our repos :
+We have the action which contains the release pipeline that will be shared across all repos :

 - action.yml